garden-io/garden/docs/welcome.md

 order: 0
 title: Welcome to Garden!
 description: >-
-  Garden is a DevOps automation tool for developing and testing apps that run on Kubernetes faster.
+  Garden is a DevOps automation tool for developing and testing Kubernetes apps faster
 ---

 # Welcome to Garden!

 Garden lets you spin up **production-like environments** for development, testing, and CI **on demand**.
-It enables teams to use the **same configuration** and workflows for **every stage of software delivery**—and dramatically **speeds up builds and test runs** via smart caching.&#x20;
+It enables teams to use the **same configuration** and workflows for **every stage of software delivery**—and dramatically **speeds up builds and test runs** via smart caching.

 If there's something you can't find in our docs, we happily encourage you to [join our Discord community](https://discord.gg/FrmhuUjFs6) and/or file an issue on [our GitHub repo](https://github.com/garden-io/garden).
 We're more than happy to help!